kwankunghkg/Robotics/UAV/VTOL/reference.md

 First Flight on Another Planet!
 Mars Helicopter / Veritasium • Aug 11, 2019
 https://youtu.be/GhsZUZmJvaM
 3,049,150 views
-How do you fly in 1% of Earth's atmosphere:
-Have large rotors (they are 1.2m in diameter) and spin them very fast, around 2500 RPM (5x the speed of a helicopter on Earth).
+How do you fly in 1% of Earth's atmosphere : Have large rotors (they are 1.2m in diameter) and spin them very fast, around 2500 RPM (5x the speed of a helicopter on Earth).

 Mars 2020: The Next Mission to Mars  / Veritasium • May 18, 2017